eth-educators/eth-docker-docs/website/docs/About/Overview.md

   machine used to run the node, for security reasons.
 - Import validator keys into the validator client, each validator key activates one validator
 - Once the Ethereum execution client and consensus client are fully synced with the chain, deposit Ethereum at the launchpad, 32 ETH per validator key.
-That Ethereum is now locked up until after the "merge" of Ethereum PoS (Proof-of-Stake) with Ethereum PoW (Proof-of-Work).

 Here's what then happens: